 The opening picture was taken in late 2015 in Waalwijk, in the Netherlands.
 I was delighted to be invited to the Stahl Chemical HQ for the opening of their Automotive Centre and the picture shows me withWith Huub van Beijeren, CEO of Stahl (centre) and Prof Ferdinand Dudenhöffer of the University of Duisburg-Essen on the right.
-I like to watch the automotive industry carefully as it does some great strategic marketing but is also an industry that tells us about the big trends evolving in society that all marketers must watch.
+I like to watch the automotive industry carefully as strategic developments in the industry tell us a lot about the big trends evolving in society that all marketers must watch.
 It both drives and is driven by the megatrends.

 Equally identifying the role of strategy within branding, the increasing dominance of the brand and the ever changing consumer is vital.
 What now gets termed as “post modern” marketing where the consumer uses the brand to express individuality or where they want to be in society, and thus plays a role in defining the brand has become a vital element.
 The concept that management can control the brand and manage it via the 4Ps is less and less true.
 Areas like service dominant logic, and understanding the dynamics of business networks are vital in being successful.

 My area has been in strategy, and strategy in selected segments in a global environment.
 I look a lot at B2B from a network perspective and this defines the way I have looked at the Booth Group (on which you will find here a full section on the company history).